pomonam/kronfluence/examples/swag/README.md

 # SWAG & RoBERTa Example

-This directory contains scripts for fine-tuning RoBERTa computing influence scores on SWAG dataset.
+This directory contains scripts for fine-tuning RoBERTa computing influence scores on the SWAG dataset.
 The pipeline is motivated from [this HuggingFace Example](https://github.com/huggingface/transformers/tree/main/examples/pytorch/multiple-choice).
 To get started, please install the necessary packages:

 ```bash